tandao0909/hands-on-with-DS/Chapter 7/note.md

 You can use a `OrdinalEncoder` for that.
 - There are several other optimized implementation of gradient boosting.
 For example, XGBoost, CatBoost and LightBGM.
 They are very specialized for gradient boosting, their APIs is very similar to Scikit-learn and they provide many additional features, including GPU acceleration.
 - Moreover, the Tensorflow Random Forests library provides optimized implementations of various random forests algorithms, including plain random forests, extra-trees, GBRT and some more.

+# Stacking

+- The last ensemble we will talk about is *stacking* (short for *stacked generalization*).
+- It is based on a simple idea: Instead of using trivial strategy (such as hard voting) to aggregate the predictions of all predictors in ensemble, why don't we train a model to predict it?
+- Each of the base predictor will make a prediction and based on these predictions, the final predictor (called a *blender*, or a *meta learner*) will make the final prediction.
+- To train the blender, you need to build a training set.
+You can use `cross_val_predict()` on every predictor in the ensemble to get out-of-samples predictions for each instance in the original training set and use the as the input features to train the blender; and the target and simply be copied from the original training set.
+- Regardless of the number of features in the training set, the blending predictor will have one feature per predictor.
+- Once the blender is trained, all the base predictors will be trained again on the whole training set.
+- It is actually possible to train several different blenders this way (e.g., one using linear regression, one using random forests regression) to have a whole layer of blenders, then add a new blender on top of that layer to predict the final prediction.
+- You may be able to squeeze out some drops of performance using this technique, but it will cost you in both training time and system complexity.
+- Scikit-learn provides two classes for stacking ensembles: `StackingClassifier` and `StackingRegressor`.
+- To sum up, ensemble methods are versatile, powerful and fairly simple to use.
+Random forests, AdaBoost and GBRT are among the most first model you should test for most machine learning tasks,a nd they are particularly shine with heterogeneous tabular data.
+Moreover, as they require very little preprocessing, they're great for having a prototype up and running quickly.
+- Lastly, ensemble methods like voting classifiers and stacking classifiers can help increase the performance of your system.